spoddutur/spark-notes/deep_dive_into_storage_formats.md

 ### Action Plan1:
-Spark should get transparency on 2 things:
-1. What data is it handling
+1. **Have user register dataschema** - This will spark transparency on what data it is handling
-2. What operation is user performing on it
+2. **Make the operations that user want to perform on data transparent to Spark**

 ### Problem2:
 Spark tries to do everything in-memory.
 So, the next question is to know if there is a way to reduce memory footprint.
 We need to understand how is data laid out in memory for this.